top of page

 Blue Water

-Anne-Marie Erick originally began her training as a Counselor in 2000, completing a 3-year degree (2002) in Applied Psychology focusing on Community Health and Counselling, alongside a minor degree in Industrial Relations Management.
+Anne-Marie originally began her training as a Counselling Psychologist in 2000, completing a 3-year degree (2002) in Applied Psychology focusing on Community Health and Counselling, alongside a minor degree in Industrial Relations Management.
 Over the past 20 years, Anne-Marie has advanced her knowledge, skills and competence as a scholar-practitioner, gaining experience in the Health and Disability sectors, Education, Youth Development, Social Services, Mental Health and Service Delivery roles, within NGO and Government services.
-Today, Anne-Marie is delighted to offer therapeutic services as a New Zealand Registered Psychologist and experienced Counsellor.
+Today, Anne-Marie is delighted to offer therapeutic services as a New Zealand Registered Psychologist.

 2021 - 2021